ynshung/better-yt-shorts/README.md

 ## Future Implementation
 This is a very new extension so feel free to make suggestions.
 I might not have the time to develop the extension extensively so PR are welcomed!
-* Bug: Navigating to YouTube shorts from a page may not trigger the extension
 * Bug: Typing in search bar also triggers seeking
 * Feature: Slider bar